 [Iwate Prefecture] Why is Iwate/Morioka called that?
 Find out the origin of place names!

-Iwate Prefecture is full of attractions, including food culture such as Wanko Soba, Morioka Reimen, and Jajamen, as well as historical heritage sites such as Motsuji Temple and Chusonji Temple, but have you ever wondered why Iwate Prefecture was given the name Iwate? mosquito?
+Iwate Prefecture is full of sights and attractions, including food culture such as Wankosoba, Morioka Reimen, and Jajamen, as well as historical heritage sites such as Motsu-ji Temple and Chuson-ji Temple, but have you ever wondered why Iwate Prefecture was named after Iwate?

-Many people may know the place names of Iwate Prefecture and Morioka City, but may not know the history of the place names.
-In this article, we will introduce the origin of the place names Iwate and Morioka and the history of the birth of the current Iwate prefecture.
+Many people may know the names of places in Iwate Prefecture and Morioka City, but may not know the history behind these names.
+In this article, we will introduce the origins of the names of Iwate and Morioka, as well as the history of how present-day Iwate Prefecture was born

-The origin of Iwate is related to an ancient tradition.
-There are several theories, but this time I will introduce the story of ``Mitsuishi-sama and the Rakshasa Demon'', which is often talked about.
+The origin of Iwate is connected to ancient legends.
+There are several theories, but this time we will introduce the story of "Mitsuishi-sama and the Rakshas Demon," which is often mentioned

 Mitsuishi Shrine